 I was at the store the other day and I saw a “Family Pack” of Pork Sirloin chops on sale.
 So, on a whim I picked up a package for Yes!Chef!
 When Yes!Chef! saw the package in the refrigerator, I shouted “Surprise.
 Happy Birthday!
 It’s a food challenge!”
 Yes, it was Y!C!’s birthday and he […]Read More How ’bout them apples…Pork with Apples

+We are excited to celebrate the Super Bowl this weekend because 1.
+Finally my NINERS have made it back to the bowl!!!
 And, 2. some friends of ours have asked us to come down to their beautiful home in Sacramento and spend the weekend (pictures to follow.)Read More Mexican Sweet Mini Pepper Poppers (Say that three times fast?)…Toy boat, toy boat, toy boat…